Sahlen Field: Transportation access

 Sahlen Field is located at the Elm Street exit (Exit 6) of Interstate 190, and within one mile of both the Oak Street exit of Route 33 and the Seneca Street exit of Route 5.

-A 816-space Allpro parking ramp is located behind right field on Exchange Street, and a pedestrian bridge over Washington Street connects it with a 457-space Allpro parking garage under the Seneca One Tower complex.
+An 816-space Allpro parking ramp is located behind right field on Exchange Street, and a pedestrian bridge over Washington Street connects it with a 457-space Allpro parking garage under the Seneca One Tower complex.
 The Allpro parking garage provides a charging station.

 The venue is publicly served by Seneca Station of Buffalo Metro Rail, located one block West of the venue on Main Street.
 It is also served by Buffalo–Exchange Street station of Amtrak, located directly across from the venue on Exchange Street.

 Niagara Frontier Transportation Authority maintains the Washington & Seneca bus stop located directly outside the venue's Seneca Street entrance, providing local service on Route 8 between downtown Buffalo and University Station.
 Buffalo Metropolitan Transportation Center is located two blocks North of the venue on Ellicott Street and provides intercity bus service.

 Reddy Bikeshare maintains an automated station at the corner of Washington Street and Swan Street.